 Imagine if each year in school, from grade two to grade 12, you learned how to write in cursive over and over again.
 You’d get pretty bored pretty quick.

 Much of your staff has, most likely, already gone through an OSHA compliance course at some point in their career.
 Continuing to train them on information they already grasp will result in them losing focus.

-Consider doing a needs assessment and training staff only on information they need.
+Consider doing a needs assessment and training staff only on the information they need.

 Personalization makes learning more engaging.
 You might want to provide online training.
 It can be easily personalized and can also be personalized to the needs of your employees.
 And, these courses can be created to be self-paced, which has been shown to be more effective.

 - UtilizeInteractive Training Content